Thanos420NoScope/things/cacheserver/README.md

 - SSH password authentication is disabled
 - fail2ban is integrated with UFW for additional protection
 - GitHub SSH keys are required for authentication
+- GitHub token is required for release synchronization
 - If the server dies, clients lose connectivity.
 Consider running it in HA if you have multiple servers

 ## Post installation